Styliani Kaltsidou

-Career as a professional player
+Playing career

 Kaltsidou started her career with the Galaxia Thessaloniki team.
 For one year she competed in the club of Propontida, until her transfer to Iraklis Thessaloniki in 1999.
 The following summer she chose another team from the co-capital, Megas Alexandros, with whose colors she played for two years and with whom she reached the final of the Greek Cup in March 2002.

 In the 2002-03 season, she was a player of ANO Glyfada.
 With this team she also won the first of many titles in her career, the Greek Cup for that year.
 After the merger of Glyfada with Esperides, Kaltsidou continued her career in Kallithea's team.
 In both seasons 2002-03 and 2003-04 she took part in her first inter-club European competition, the FIBA Europe Cup, as the EuroCup competition was then called.

-With the colors of Esperides, Kaltsidou was fortunate to establish herself and celebrate great successes: the conquest of two Greek Championships (2006, 2008) and four Greek Cups (2006, 2007, 2008, 2009).
-She was even named the best player of the 2006 Cup final.
+With the colors of Esperides, Kaltsidou has won two Greek Championships (2006, 2008) and four Greek Cups (2006, 2007, 2008, 2009), and was named the best player of the 2006 Cup final.
 She is also the athlete who has scored the most three-pointers in Cup finals to date, 11 in number.

 In 2005 she received an invitation to participate in the All-Star Game held in Tripoli, Arcadia, while in 2006 in the event that took place in Kallithea Athens on April 3.

 In her last year with Esperides team, 2008–09, she also appeared in 8 EuroCup games (33.8 minutes), putting up a remarkable 19.0 points, 3.5 rebounds and 1.3 assists per game.

 In the summer of 2009, she took the decisive step of continuing her career abroad, specifically at the French team Bourges Basket.
 Together they won the French Cup in 2010, while they narrowly lost the French Championship to Tarbes.
 The international forward emerged as the top scorer of her team in the Women's EuroLeague (they reached the "16") with 139 points in 12 games and the fourth scorer of Bourges in French League with an average of 9.3 points per game (24 games).
 She was ranked 16th in FIBA Europe's 2010 European Women's Player of the Year poll, which was polled by experts and fans.

 In the 2010–11 season, Bourges failed to compete in the final of the French Cup, having suffered a semi-final defeat by Mondeville.
 Nevertheless, they won the French Championship, which was the 10th trophy of the club in 17 years.
 The leading player in the second final was Kaltsidou, who scored 15 points.
 During all season, she played in 30 games (26 minutes avg) scoring 8 points and 4.2 rebounds per game, shooting 33% on 3-pointers, 41% on 2-pointers and 80% on field goals.
 In the EuroLeague, she played in 15 games for 29.6 minutes per game, having recorded 10.3 points, 5.7 rebounds and 2.4 assists.